✓ Medically Reviewed and Fact-Checked by Dr. Jesse Ropat, PharmD, RPh, B.Sc.

 That said, especially in older adults, it can help preserve muscle mass.

-Maybe.
 Bodybuilders are probably one of the groups who can benefit from an HBM supplement the most.
 In bodybuilding, small differences can make or break your on-stage result.
-HMB may help bodybuilders hang on to their muscle, especially in a cutting phase.
+HMB may help bodybuilders hang on to their muscles, especially in a cutting phase.
 If you’re looking for that 1% difference, HMB may be a worthwhile addition.
+As mentioned, many elite bodybuilders swear by it, and this is a tough population to do robust studies on.

 It may.
 One study in resistance-trained men blunted muscle damage.
 In the study, the participants who took HMB subjectively said they felt more prepared to train hard.